Inductive inference of gradient-boosted decision trees on graphs for insurance fraud detection: Methodology

 Ultimately, we are interested in classifying a node as fraudulent or non-fraudulent, based on these featurised path vectors.
 The loss function of the problem is written as $\mathcal{L}(y_v,\hat{y}_v)$ for any node $v$.
-Our proposed method is an estimator of $\eta(\mathcal{G}^n_v)$ from Equation~\eqref{eqn:graphclassifier} based on its metapath predictions weighted by their random walk probabilities, as follows:
+Our proposed method is an estimator $\eta(\mathcal{G}^n_v)$ based on its metapath predictions weighted by their random walk probabilities, as follows:

-where $\hat{\eta}^p :=\hat{\mathcal{P}}(y_{v,p}=1 | x_{v,p}^n)$.
-In other words, the probability of fraud of a given node $v$ with respect to its local neighborhood $G^n_v$ is the sum of their estimated probability of path fraud, weighted by the probability of a random walker taking this path.
+where $\hat{\eta}^p :=\hat{\mathbb{P}}(y_{v}=1 | x_{v,p}^n)$.
+In other words, the probability of fraud of a given node $v$ with respect to its local neighbourhood $\mathcal{G}^n_v$ is the sum of their estimated probability of path fraud, weighted by the probability of a random walker taking this path.
 Equation~\eqref{eqn:weighted_loss} can be interpreted as a weighted loss function.

-We also note the case of either an ego-net of size null or a fully disconnected graph (i.e., with no edges).
-For a supervised learning task where the head node is of one specified type, our estimator reverts to the classical supervised learning problem of Equation~\eqref{eqn:generalclassifier}.
-Indeed, each node presents only one simple path (itself), so $|p|=1$, $\mathcal{P}(P_{v,p}^n)=1$, $x^n_{v,p}$ refers to samples $x_i$, and our estimator of Equation~\eqref{eqn:weighted_loss} is the typical supervised learning estimator of Equation~\eqref{eqn:generalclassifier}.
+We also note the case of either a $0$-hop ego-net or a fully disconnected graph (i.e., with no edges).
+For a supervised learning task where the head node is of one specified type, our framework reduces to the classical supervised learning setting.
+Indeed, each node presents only one simple path (itself), so $|p|=1$, $\mathbb{P}(P_{v,p}^n)=1$, $x^n_{v,p}$ refers to samples $x_v$, and our estimator of Equation~\eqref{eqn:weighted_loss} becomes the classic supervised learning estimator $\hat{\mathbb{P}}(y_{v}=1 | x_{v})$.

 The fraud probabilities of G-GBM are determined using an adaptation of gradient boosted decision trees, with case weights to estimate $\hat{\eta}_v$.
 In decision tree algorithms, the Gini impurity measures how often a randomly chosen element from the set would be incorrectly labeled if it were randomly labeled according to the distribution of labels in the subset.
 It is used as a split criterion in constructing a decision tree.
 For a set \( S \) containing samples of various classes, the Gini impurity is calculated as: